pjrclarke/snap/readme.md

 - A higher difficulty with more cards and harder to spot differences.
 - A game of chance and ultimate difficulty.
 When you get a match wrong, the board shuffles again.
 - custom artwork to keep consistency with image ratio.
-- Create a version of the site and game dedicated for the visually imparied to help guide them.
+- Create a version of the site and game dedicated for the visually impaired to help guide them.
 Including;
     * Colour contrasting
     * Shaking and zoom functions when highlighting a card.